Minutes of meetings are a powerful follow-up resource for teams and an essential means to disseminate information throughout your organization.

 Fellow also gives you the ability to send out your post-meeting recap automatically, saving you lots of time spent sending meeting minutes after each meeting.

 Formal meeting minutes are used to document big or official decisions that often require approval.
 These meeting notes use formal language and are structured with the purpose of being shared with all of the meeting participants afterwards.

-Formal minutes are commonly used by nonprofits, government, schools, and public companies.
+Formal minutes are commonly used by nonprofits, governments, schools, and public companies.
 Most trade unions, schools, city and county governments model their meeting minutes based on Robert’s Rules of Order.

 It’s smart to use a meeting template for more formal conversations to give them the structure that you’re looking for.
-Organization of notes is key, since you’ll be sharing the notes with everyone afterwards.
+Organization of notes is key since you’ll be sharing the notes with everyone afterward.